-Whenever a workforce expert is asked for the best example of team collaboration, they inevitably point to Google.
+Whenever a workforce expert is asked for the best example of team collaboration, they inevitably point to Google and G Suite.
 The tech giant practically wrote the book on team collaboration thanks to its Project Aristotle experiment, which saw them study 180 Google teams, conduct 200-plus interviews and analyze over 250 different team attributes in order to codify the secrets to effective teams.

 Dependability: team members get things done on time and meet expectations